tohidsmart/Pacman/README.md

 1. This solution is implemented using .Net Core version 2.1 and runs as a console app.

 2. The root directory contains README file, demo sample images and projects folders.Each folder contains the source code
-3. In order to be scalable and maintainable,the Pacman application divided into the following projects.
+3. he source code has comments and edge-case and normal scenarios tested with unit tests
-4. The source code has comment and edge-case and normal scenarios tested via unit tests
+4. In order to be scalable and maintainable,the Pacman application divided into the following projects.T
 ---
 - <b>Pacman.Entities </b>
 	- This project provides entities and model classes such as Commands enumerations,  position etc.